 The impact on children is considerable: improved school enrolment, better literacy and numeracy, better socialization...
 Parents are also changing their perception of education and grasping its importance.
 By letting their child go to school, they hope for a better future for all.

-Click here to know more about our mobile libraries programme
+Click here to know more about our mobile libraries program

-This project for three years will also enable the development of 20 micro-libraries, run by volunteers living in the surrounding villages.
-They will enable residents living outside the brick factories to borrow more than 1,000 books suiting all tastes and ages.
+Over a three-year period, the project will also see the development of 20 micro-libraries, managed by volunteers from the surrounding villages.
+These spaces will give residents living outside the brick factories access to over 1,000 books for all ages and tastes.

 Thank you to our pioneers partners the Fondation Luciole, The Comgest Foundation,AFD, Fondation Cassiopée, 1% for Education and to La Voix de l’Enfant for their support on this ambitious program.